blrobin2/pages/README.md

 php artisan vendor:publish
 ```

 This will create a migration for the `pages` table, a PageRequest class in `app/Http/Requests`, and a number of views.
 You might recognize most of them as some iteration of the defaults from 5.0.
 Since 5.1 pulls them out, we're reintroducing them.
-It's this part that's the most opinionated about this package, and if this doesn't work for you, just don't use it.
+We also publish some assets to the public folder, and create a couple of folders.
+This is for the page editor and file manager (more below).

 After you've published all the assets, you will need to get your [database configuration](http://laravel.com/docs/5.1/database) set and run: